Thursday Night Football SGP, props: Rams vs. Seahawks same-game parlay bets

 After simulating Seahawks vs. Rams, SportsLine's Machine Learning Model says Seahawks wideout Jaxon Smith-Njigba goes Under 89.5 receiving yards (-114).
 Smith-Njigba's pace has slowed a bit after a blistering start.
 He averaged 119.4 receiving yards over his first 11 games, putting him on pace for a 2,000-yard season and the most in a year in NFL history.
 However, he's averaging just 76 receiving yards over his last three games and has to face one of the NFL's toughest defenses.

 The Rams have the No. 3 scoring defense and rank in the top 10 in yards per completion allowed and passing rating allowed and defensive sacks.
 Plus, with Darnold's four picks leading to the Rams beating Seattle in Week 11, there's a good chance the Seahawks lean more on the ground game this turn around.
-Add in that there's a nearly 90% chance of rain for Thursday night in addition to heavy winds in Seattle, and the passing game will be further hampered.
+Add in that there's a nearly 90% chance of rain for Thursday night in addition to wind gusts as high as 35 m.p.h., and the passing game will be further hampered.
 Smith-Njigba is projected to have 73.9 receiving yards in a 4.5-star NFL prop that could be a part of a winning Thursday Night Football SGP.
 See which other TNF same-game parlay picks to make here.

 You can bet Smith-Njigba to go under 89.5 receiving yards at DraftKings: